WP-for-Church/Sermon-Manager/readme.txt

 * Added icons for audio and video attachments

 = 1.1.3 =
-* Theme developers can add support for sermon manager to their theme with `add_theme_support( 'sermon-manager' );` in functions.php.
+* Theme developers can add support for sermon manager to their theme with `add_theme_support( 'sermon-manager' );` in `functions.php`.
 For now, this will disable the loading of the jwplayer javascript
 * Bug fix to load javascript for sermon player and verse popups on single sermon pages only
 * minor CSS fix to increase font size of popup Bible passages